erikpt/UniversalHealthAccessAct/Bill_Text.md

 ### SECTION 2.
 FINDINGS AND PURPOSE
 (a) **Findings.** Congress finds the following:
    1. The current U.S. healthcare system is fragmented, costly, and inefficient, with administrative overhead and profits from private insurers exceeding $30 billion annually in denied care and net income for major insurers as of 2024.
-   2. All Americans deserve access to essential healthcare services without financial ruin, regardless of employment, income, or pre-existing conditions.
+   2. All Americans deserve access to essential healthcare services without financial ruin, without regard to employment, income, or pre-existing conditions.
    3. Single-payer systems in countries like Canada and France provide universal coverage funded through progressive taxation, with mechanisms to bill non-residents at fair rates post-service.
    4. Transitioning to universal coverage requires a hybrid approach to accommodate advanced technology, existing infrastructure, and provider networks.
    5. Government oversight must be limited to administration and funding, preserving clinical decisions for medical professionals.